zheksoon/dioma/README.md

 ### `container.unregister(classOrToken)`

-Unregisters the class or token from the container.
+Unregister the class or token from the container.

 ### `container.childContainer(name?)`